-Ferry service fees and federal-provincial subsidies are recognized as revenue as services are provided as specified in the related agreements with the provincial government of British Columbia ("the Province").
+Ferry service fees and federal-provincial subsidies are recognized as revenue as services are provided as specified in the related agreements with the Province.

-(r) Government funding for property, plant and equipment:
+(r) Government funding for property, plant and equipment and expenses:

-Government funding for the purchase of property, plant and equipment is recognized when it is reasonably certain that the conditions attached to the funding have been met and the funding will be received.
+Government funding is recognized when it is reasonably certain that the conditions attached to the funding have been met and the funding will be received.

 Government funding related to an item of property plant and equipment is netted from the carrying amount of the related item of property plant and equipment and depreciated in profit or loss over the useful life of the related asset.